 High utilization of the ED is often associated with the use of the hospital for primary care services.
 This metric may also signal a lack of access to primary care.
 Focusing on the admission interview can identify underlying health issues or previously undetected comorbidities that need to be addressed during the inpatient stay and require outpatient coordination.
 Awareness of these conditions and the need for follow-up care that is unrelated to the inpatient stay can lower the risk of readmission.

 To avoid HRRP payment reductions, hospitals should look at community, structural and performance factors as well as clinical care to build a comprehensive plan.
 Using telemedicine strategically can complement efforts to expand patient access and reduce hospital readmissions.
-In our final article on the topic of HRRP, we discuss how readmission of transferred patients can impact your hospital’s reimbursement.
+In our final article on the topic of HRRP, we discuss how hospital patient transfer can impact your hospital’s reimbursement.